mosip/esignet-mock-services/mock-identity-system/README.md

 * PWD
 * WLA

-### Verified Claims Support in L2 Flow
+### Support for verification metadata in mock identity system
-The mock-identity system now supports verified claims in the L2 flow, as per the OIDC Identity Assurance 1.0 specification.
+The mock-identity system now supports verified claims, as per the OIDC Identity Assurance 1.0 specification.

 #### What Are Verified Claims?
 Verified claims are identity attributes (e.g., name, birthdate, email) that have been verified by a trusted source.